HenaNieminen/Old-java-project/README.md

 -SSN validation no longer accepts non-existant days or months.
 Will not take into attention leap years or specific day amounts within a month

 -User can now safely store people with same given names.

+Updated self evaluation:

+I'd bump up my intial self evaluation from the intial 1-2 to 2-3 after these fixes.